-Cluster headaches are often considered the most severe type of headaches experienced by headache sufferers.
+Cluster headache is often considered the most severe type of headache experienced by headache sufferers.
 It is often referred to as “suicide headache” because it is so severe, and unfortunately quite a few have committed suicide due to the extreme pain.
 It occurs in about 1 in 1000 people.

 Why Do Cluster Headaches Happen During the Fall and Spring?